readthedocs/readthedocs.org/docs/development/design/github-application.rst

 ---------

 * Escalate permissions as they are needed

+  * Only ask mostly for ``Read-only`` permissions
+  * ``Write`` permission is only required to send commit status on Pull Request
+  * Only ask for the smallest subset required for Read the Docs to work

 * Migrate all current OAuth Application users to GitHub Application users at once
 * Implement something similar to GitHub Application for other VCS providers